John-Kibirige/capstone-one/README.md

 # Capstone Project One

-This is a capstone project for the HTML and CSS Module
+This is a capstone project for the HTML and CSS Module at Microverse.
+It is a basic conference website with two pages, mainly the home page and the about page.

 ## Live Demo